Ellariel/ln-comprehensive-analysis/README.md

 ## Topology and Network Dynamics of the Lightning Network: A Comprehensive Analysis

 These are the data and scripts associated with the paper on the comprehensive analysis of the network’s topology and its temporal dynamics.
 The folder contains several scripts and a Dockerfile used to compute various network science metrics.
 The final results of these calculations are available in `result/metrics.csv` and they are merged with `make_metrics.py`.
-All figures from the paper can be reproduced using the `make_figures.py` script.
+All figures from the analysis paper can be reproduced using the `make_figures.py` script.

 Note that since the raw data is quite large, we did not mirror it here, but it can be directly downloaded from [(Decker, 2020)](https://github.com/lnresearch/topology).
-Working and temporary data and results are also not stored here, but can be reproduced with the scripts available, see `metrics_*.py`.
+Intermediate and temporary data are also not stored here, but can be reproduced with available scripts.
+The snapshot reconstruction scripts are in a separate repository: https://github.com/ellariel/ln-data-preparation.

 The repository includes the following calculated metrics (see `utils.py`):